-Custodial staff will be trained on cleaning, sanitizing, disinfecting, and ventilation protocols a needed.
+Custodial staff will be trained on cleaning, sanitizing, disinfecting, and ventilation protocols as needed.
 Staff will be trained by supervisors and/or vendors following CDC recommended policies and best practices.

-Water and Ventilation: Water and ventilations systems will be closely monitored and regulated by facility maintenance in accordance with DOH and related regulatory guidelines.
+Water and Ventilation: Water and ventilation systems will be closely monitored and regulated by facility maintenance in accordance with DOH and related regulatory guidelines.

-Common Areas: Common spaces for students will be open in dorms and other locations throughout the campus with limited capacity to support social distancing.
+Common Areas: Common spaces for students will be open in dorms and other locations throughout the campus, with limited capacity to support social distancing.
 Supplies will be available for students to wipe down high-touch surfaces in common areas following each use.

-Travel: As of March 1, 2021 the PA Department of Health Travel Restrictions are no longer in effect for out of state travel.
-Travelers should still practice appropriate public health measures to slow the spread of COVID-19 such as masking, physical distancing, and hand hygiene.
+Travel: Travelers should still practice appropriate public health measures to slow the spread of COVID-19, such as masking, physical distancing, and hand hygiene.
 Additional guidelines for public transportation and international travel may still be in place.

 Dining: Dining Services will be provided by Omni Dining Services, LLC.
 Omni is committed to offering high-quality dining services with a priority focus on health and safety.
-Grab and go meals will be available at all three dining facilities.
-Social distancing will be required at all dining locations.

-Limited seating will be available at the Jones Cafeteria (including outdoor seating in a tent) and at the Orange Street Café.
-Seating will ensure social distancing.
-Throughout campus additional outdoor seating will be made available.
-Staff will disinfect and sanitize tables and chairs in the Jones Dining room and will monitor dining facilities to support adherence of all health and safety protocols.
-Grab and Go brunch and dinner will be available at the Jones Dining Hall on the main campus and at the Orange Street Café on the weekends.
+Grab-and-Go meals will be available at all three dining facilities (Jones Dining Hall and Bulldog Café at Main campus, and Orange St. Café at the Orange Street location) Mondays through Fridays; Grab-and-Go brunch and dinner will be available at the Jones Dining Hall on the Main campus and at the Orange Street Café on the weekends.

+Limited seating will be available at the Jones Dining Hall and at the Orange Street Café.
+Students are encouraged to social distance while dining-in.
+Throughout campus, additional outdoor seating will be made available (weather permitting).

+Staff will disinfect and sanitize tables and chairs in the Jones Dining Room and will monitor dining facilities to support adherence of all health and safety protocols.

-Fall Athletics: All fall athletics will resume for fall 2021.
-Details regarding mitigation for athletes will be communicated to Thaddeus Stevens College athletes, including COVID-19 testing two times each week while the sport is in season.
+Athletics: All athletics will resume beginning fall 2021.
+Athletes are encouraged to receive the COVID-19 vaccine to minimize disruption to their practice and competitive schedule due to isolation or quarantine.
+Thaddeus Stevens College athletes who do not have a COVID-19 vaccine card on file with Health Services will participate in weekly COVID-19 screening testing in Health Services throughout their practice and competitive season.
 Policies of opposing colleges may impact the College's ability to travel or compete at away venues.